API¶

 - Parameters:

-auth_methods (str | Callable[[], List[str]] | None) – Specified mechanisms (token, basic, session).
+auth_methods (str | Callable[[], list[str]] | None) – Specified mechanisms (token, basic, session).
 If not specified then all current available mechanisms (except “basic”) will be tried.
 A callable can also be passed (useful if you need app/request context).
 The callable must return a list.

 within (int | float | Callable[[], timedelta]) –